USS Phoenix (CL-46): South Pacific operations

 The amphibious Battle of Biak followed.
 There, MacArthur planned to establish a forward base for heavy bombers.
 With Nashville and Boise, Phoenix sortied from Humboldt Bay on 25 May and two days later supported the landing.
 While the task force fired on shore installations, two of the escorting destroyers were hit by shells from shore batteries.
 Phoenix wiped out the gun emplacement with two salvos from her 5 in/25 cal batteries.

 On 4 June, off the northwest coast of New Guinea, eight Japanese fighter bombers attacked Phoenixs task force.
 Two confined their attention to Phoenix.
 Although the ship's gunfire did not hit the planes, it diverted their bomb runs.
 Both planes dropped bombs, one of which burst in the water close to Phoenix, killing one man and wounding four others with fragments.
 The ship also suffered some underwater leakage and damage to her propellers.
 The following night, aircraft again attacked Phoenix.
-This time, low-flying torpedo bombers struck as she proceeded through Yapen Strait, between Biak and Yapen islands, but her gunfire and evasive tactics prevented damage.

-Phoenix and her task force frustrated an enemy attempt to reinforce their garrisons on the night of 8–9 June.
+This time, low-flying torpedo bombers struck as she proceeded through Yapen Strait, between Biak and Yapen islands, but her gunfire and evasive tactics prevented damage.Phoenix and her task force frustrated an enemy attempt to reinforce their garrisons on the night of 8–9 June.
 When they contacted the American ships, the Japanese destroyers turned and fled at such high speed that only one US destroyer division was able to get within firing range.
-After a running fight of three hours at long range, Phoenix and her sisters broke off action.
+After a running fight of three hours at long range, Phoenix assisted in damaging the destroyer Shigure, which was hit by two 6-inch (152 mm) shells that disabled her forward turret, but was unable to accomplish much else as she and her sisters broke off action.

 With Boise and ten destroyers, Phoenix sortied from Seeadler Harbor in the Admiralties and bombarded shore defenses before American forces landed on Noemfoor Island on 2 July.
-After the battle, many dead Japanese and wrecked planes were found in the target area assigned to Phoenix.

-Boise, Nashville, Shropshire, Phoenix and HMAS Australia joined for the occupation of Morotai in the Molucca Islands on 15 September.
+After the battle, many dead Japanese and wrecked planes were found in the target area assigned to Phoenix.Boise, Nashville, Shropshire, Phoenix and HMAS Australia joined for the occupation of Morotai in the Molucca Islands on 15 September.
 The cruisers shelled nearby Halmahera Island to cover the landing and protect the assault forces as they went ashore against continuing light opposition.